-Getting a copy of your GED® is easy, and it’s done online if you passed the computer-based GED exam after January 1, 2014.
+Getting a copy of your GED® is easy, and it’s done online if you passed the computer-based GED test after January 1, 2014.

 After successfully completing the four GED subtests, you have earned the GED diploma.